 The fix?
 Convert PDF bank statements to CSV.
 CSV files are simple, editable, and ready for spreadsheet use.

-This guide shows how to convert PDF bank statement to CSV step by step.
+This guide shows how to convert PDF bank statement to CSV online.
 You’ll learn which tools work best, how to handle scanned files, and fix common issues—fast and clean.
 No confusion, no lost data—just accurate, ready-to-use CSV files.

 PDFs are good for viewing but not for working with data.
 If you need to manage, analyze, or share your bank details, converting to CSV makes things much easier.
 Here’s why conversion matters: